11th Panzer Division: Case Blue and the Chir River Battles

+On the defensive

 In July 1943, it participated in the Battle of Kursk and the defensive operations and retreat that followed the German failure.
 It was entrapped in the Korsun-Cherkassy Pocket in February 1944 and almost completely destroyed in the break-out from the pocket.
 The division was withdrawn from the front and sent to Bordeaux, France after receiving personnel drawn from the 273rd Reserve Panzer Division.

 After being stationed in the Toulouse area, the division was moved to a section of the Rhône in July 1944.
 When the Allies invaded southern France in August 1944 it retreated via the Rhône corridor, reaching Besançon.
 Later entering combat in Alsace, it helped in the defence of the Belfort Gap and was defeated in the Battle of Arracourt before going back to the Saar.
 In December 1944, the division fought as part of the Army Group G.

 At the beginning of the Battle of the Bulge, which it did not participate in, the division had 3,500 personnel, including 800 infantry.
 Following the failure of the German offensive, the 11th Panzer Division entered combat in Saarland and Moselle and fought at Remagen with 4,000 soldiers, 25 tanks and 18 guns that still remained, but was expelled from the region by the advancing US forces.

 It was then shifted to the southern sector of the front, with its forces stationed in and encircled in the Ruhr.
 The 11th Panzer Division retreated south east, eventually surrendering to US forces in the area around Passau on 2 May 1945.
+Some of the remnants of the 11th Panzer Division, under command of General Wend von Wietersheim, surrendered to the US 90th Infantry Division at the Czech town of Všeruby on 4 May 1945.